dendibakh/dendibakh.github.io/_posts/2024-11-11-Book-Updates-Errata.md

 24-Dec-2024: Bad image formatting in Appendix: some images cover the text.

 24-Dec-2024: The following link on page 332 (Appendix C, Intel PT) is outdated: https://sites.google.com/site/intelptmicrotutorial/.

+20-May-2025: The following link in the footnote on page 252 ("HFSort in LLD") is broken: https://github.com/llvm-project/lld/blob/master/ELF/CallGraphSort.cpp.
+Here is the correct link: https://github.com/llvm/llvm-project/blob/main/lld/ELF/CallGraphSort.cpp.